-In this guide, we’ll break down the different parts of the original Halston perfume’s scent profile and take a look at the different top, heart, and base notes of the fragrance.
-So let’s get started, shall we?
+In this guide, we’ll dissect the distinct elements of the original Halston perfume’s fragrance profile, examining the top, heart, and base notes of the scent.

 What Scents Are In Original Halston Perfume?

-This all combines into a fragrance that may seem complicated and dissonant at first glance; however, the fascinating blends of these scents help to give Halston perfume a more complex and unique fragrance pattern that evolves over time.
+The fascinating blend of these scents may seem complicated and dissonant at first, but it gives the Halston perfume a complex and unique fragrance pattern that evolves over time.

 But What About Halston Classic?

-Halston Classic contains notes of cucumber to mellow out the strong minty front notes.
-Additionally, the floral and fruity heart notes include hints of lemon and citrus as opposed to the more delicate scents in the original Halston perfume.
+Additionally, Halston Classic features cucumber notes to balance out the strong minty front notes.
+The floral and fruity heart notes also include hints of lemon and citrus, which differ from the delicate scents found in the original Halston perfume.

 How Halston Perfume Develops Throughout The Day